cunnane/xloil/docs/source/xlOil_Python/TypeConversion.rst

 A function can be interpreted as a type reader or writer depending on the parameters passed to the :py:func:`xloil.converter` decorator.

-The *read* method or a function decorated as a 'read' or argument converter should be able to receieve a value of:
+The ``read(self, val)`` method or a function decorated as a reader or argument converter should be able to accept a value of:

     *int*, *bool*, *float*, *str*, :py:class:`xloil.ExcelArray`, :py:class:`CellError`,
-    :py:class:`xloil.ExcelRange` (optional)
+    :py:class:`xloil.Range` (optional)

 and return a python object or raise an exception (ideally :py:class:`xloil.CannotConvert`).

-An :py:class:`xloil.ExcelArray` represents an un-processed array argument, that is a handle to the raw Excel object not yet converted to a *numpy* array.
+An :py:class:`xloil.ExcelArray` represents an un-processed array argument, a handle to the raw Excel object not yet converted to a *numpy* array.
 The converter may opt to process only a part of this array for efficiency.

 A converter may be used by name in *typing* annotations for :py:func:`xloil.func` functions.
 In addition, the converter can register as the handler for a specific type which enables that type to be used in annotations.
-The converter must be default-constructible (or be a function).
+For registration, the converter must be default-constructible (or be a function).

-By specifying ``xloil.converter(range=True)``, the type converter can opt to receive :py:class:`ExcelRange` arguments in addition to the other types.
+By decorating with ``@xloil.converter(range=True)``, the type converter can opt to receive :py:class:`Range` arguments in addition to the other types.

 ::